othmanebouaddi/Spring.boot.University/README.md

 Operations:
-Create and get a Student
+Create and get a Student,
-Create and get a Prof
+Create and get a Prof,
-Create and get a Program
+Create and get a Program,
-Create and get a Course
+Create and get a Course,
-Create and get a GroupCourse
+Create and get a GroupCourse,
-Link a Prof to GroupCourse
+Link a Prof to GroupCourse,
-Inscription to Program
+Inscription to Program,
-Inscription to GroupCourse
+Inscription to GroupCourse.